 For easy printing, download the Critical Infrastructure and Supply Chain Constraints Issue Brief.

 The U.S. economy has been deeply impacted by supply chain constraints.
 These constraints are due to shortages of labor and multiple classes of materials, causing disruptions on a global level.
-For public pow- er utilities, the ability to provide reliable and affordable power to homes, businesses, and critical facilities is foundational to both their business model and the recovery and expansion of the U.S. economy.
+For public power utilities, the ability to provide reliable and affordable power to homes, businesses, and critical facilities (such as defense and medical) is foundational to their business model and the post-COVID-19 recovery and expansion of their local communities.
 Prioritization of critical electric infrastructure and the electric industry’s critical functions during this period of material shortages and delays is necessary to prevent further economic slowdown and ensure electric reliability.

-Electric utilities are experiencing shortages of distribution transformers, smart meters, conductor materials, skilled labor, and other necessities due to the economic impacts from the COVID-19 pandemic.
+Electric utilities are experiencing shortages of distribution transformers, smart meters, conductor materials, skilled labor, and bucket trucks due to the ongoing economic impacts from the COVID-19 pandemic.
 Delayed investments and expanding lead times for new equipment caused by a lack of materials and labor will continue to compound the problem—possibly for years to come.

 Prolonged supply chain constraints on critical electric infrastructure could be detrimental to the U.S.

 As hurricane and wildfire season approaches, maintaining a sufficient inventory of critical equipment for emergency response and restoration is especially important.
 The historically severe grid impacts of Hurricane Laura in 2020 and Hurricane Ida in 2021 combined with increasingly urgent supply chain constraints have left electric utilities with depleted and decreasing transformer inventories, raising concerns about the feasibility of responding to and recovering from another severe storm season, even with a robust mutual aid program in place.